skycoin/bbs/thread_replication_proposal.md

 ```
 **Notice the extra field; `MasterBoard`.** This will store the hex representation of the master-board's public key.

-Note that "master-board" in this context represents the thread's master-board (owner and creator of the thread).
+Note that "master-board", in this context, represents the thread's master-board (owner and creator of the thread).

 **Any changes made to a thread, needs to go through the thread's master-board's master-node** (via RPC).

-### Thread Duplication
+### Thread Replication

-As the actual posts of the
+As the actual posts of the thread is "referenced" from another type (`ThreadPage`), when we duplicate a `Thread`, the associated `ThreadPage` will need to be synced.

+Hence, for each board, the master-node of that board needs to check for changes of replicated threads.

+Furthermore, when a client wants to make changes to a thread, it does it via RPC to the thread's master-node.